seydx/node-pty-prebuilt-multiarch/README.md

 3. Run the GitHub action `Prebuild node-gyp and package for a GitHub Release` and supply the version TAG
 4. Start a macOS ARM64 Local runner in your environment (see [here](https://github.com/homebridge/node-pty-prebuilt-multiarch/settings/actions/runners))
 5. Run the GitHub action `Prebuild node-gyp MacOS ARM64 Binaries and package for a GitHub Release` and supply the version TAG
-6. Wait for steps 3 and 5 to complete (step 3 takes about 20 minutes).
+6. Wait for steps 3 and 5 to complete (step 3 takes about 30 minutes).
 If you need to rerun a step, go into the GitHub Release, and remove the attached pre-builds.
 7. Run the GitHub action `Package GitHub release for NPM` and supply the version TAG.

+If you experience an error when running `Prebuild node-gyp and package for a GitHub Release` and need to rerun, you may need to remove any release attachments from the failed build step.
+You can do this with the action `Remove Release Assets from a GitHub Release`, and chose the approriate prebuild bundle.

 ## License